 Alternative 4 would be negative given that interactions between gillnet gear and Atlantic sturgeon would still occur.
 For all of the ESA-listed species, with the exception of Northern right whales, Alternative 4 would be slightly less negative compared to Alternatives 1 and 5 but more negative than Alternatives 2 or 3.
 However, Alternative 4 would effectively eliminate sturgeon bycatch mortality in the NJ sturgeon bycatch hotspot polygon for the spiny dogfish fishery in the months of May and December because of the prohibition on overnight soaks.
 When looking at the spiny dogfish fishery and the combined effect of closures and the prohibition on overnight soaks, Alternative 4 would afford approximately 20 weeks of sturgeon bycatch mortality reduction in the spiny dogfish which is the fewer than under Alternatives 2, 3, and 5.
 Considering this and the measures for the monkfish fishery, Alternative 4 will have less of an impact for reducing Atlantic sturgeon bycatch mortality in the New Jersey polygon as Alternative 2 and Alternative 3.
 Alternative 4 has the potential to be slightly more negative compared to Alternatives 1 and 5 for Northern right whales because of shifting more gillnet effort into the Southern New England habitat used by North Atlantic right whales.
-Alternative 4 is likely slightly more negative for MMPA-protected species compared to Alternatives 2 and 3, and likely has the same level of impacts for MMPA-protected species as Alternatives 1 and 5.
+Alternative 4 is likely slightly more negative for MMPA-protected species as Alternatives 1 and 5.